hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 9 3 0 3 3 1 3 1 5
-Weapons/Armour: None.
+Weapons/Armor: None.
 The Wolf Rat attacks with claws and fangs.
-The Wolf Rats never use any armour or weapons.
+The Wolf Rats never use any armor or weapons.
 Special Rules
 Experience: Wolf Rats are animals and do not gain experience.